nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### <u>Category 2 - Edit contact details</u>

+This category focuses on modifying contact information and managing entries in your NetworkBook.
+Relevant commands and explanations of their functionalities are outlined below:

 #### Edit contact detail: `edit [index] [field] [options]`

-You can use the `edit` command to edit contact details of existing contacts in your book.
+You can use the `edit` command to edit contact details of existing contacts in your NetworkBook so that you can update outdated/invalid information in your NetworkBook.

 Format: